alcalawil/dao-bite-keeper/README.md

 ## Requirements

 - Depends on dai.js
 - It needs an etherium node.
-You can use infura or even
+You can use infura
 - Needs a private key to sign transactions.
 You can use MetaMask

 ## Usage